 Obstruction of Justice

 Obstruction of Justice crimes include offenses such as resisting an officer with violence, resisting an officer without violence, tampering with evidence, tampering with a witness, false report of a crime, perjury, accessory after the fact, and other offenses involving somehow impeding the criminal justice system.
 Many good people are accused of obstruction crimes when they believe their rights are being violated and they resist law enforcement.
-If you have an obstruction case, give our experience Jacksonville criminal defense attorneys a call to discuss your rights.
+If you have an obstruction case, give our experience Jacksonville criminal defense attorney a call to discuss your rights.

 Don’t I have a constitutional right to oppose a police officer?